 - Taking special privileges.
 For example, flying first or business class and having your team fly coach.
-There is a great leadership tradition in the military – officers eat last.
+There is a great leadership tradition in the military: officers eat last.
 It’s a good standard for corporate managers to keep in mind.

 - Not listening/multitasking.
-Employees know when a manager isn’t paying attention, and it’s more than annoying, it’s disrespectful.
+Employees know when a manager isn’t paying attention, and it’s more than annoying—it’s disrespectful.

 - Fighting with and badmouthing your peers or boss.
-Employees want their managers to have positive, collaborative relationships with their manager and peers.
+Employees want their managers to have positive, collaborative relationships with their managers and peers.
 If they don’t, it’s the employees who end up suffering the consequences of a lack of resources and cooperation from their other departments.

 - A lack of understanding or appreciation for the work.
 An often heard employee complaint: “My boss doesn’t have a clue what I do or how hard I work!”

 - Not addressing performance problems.
-No one appreciates seeing their coworkers get away with murder.
+No one appreciates seeing their co-workers get away with murder.

 - Being cheap.
 Managers often have to tighten the belt, but there is a big difference between frugal and cheap.
-Frugal is staying at a less expensive motel.
+Frugal is staying at a less expensive hotel.
 Cheap is making employees room together.

 - Being Indecisive.
 Whether you take forever to make decisions, or you simply don't make decisions, you become a bottleneck.